msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 ### Remote states

-The local data kept in the app by Apollo client CACHE is considered remote state since is a small mirror of the GraphQL server.
-The cached data is reused for up-coming queries (if we don't enforce a `refetch` from the server), just returning the local **remote state** for the queried data - when it is available.
-Or get from the server if not available in cache.
+The local data kept in the app by Apollo client CACHE is considered remote state since it is a small mirror of the GraphQL server.
+The cached data is reused for up-coming queries (if we don't enforce a `refetch` from the server), returning the local **remote state** for the queried data - when it is available.
+Or it fetches from the server if not available in cache.

 **Important**: No need to do anything different to query from the cache instead of the server.
 Just a simple query will do it.
 Mutations on the other hand require some addition - after sending data to the server we have to update the cache.